massimilianobotticelli/vibed-santa/README.md

 1. **Initial Setup**:
    - Configure groups (families or friend groups) in `.appconfig.yaml` with:
-     - Group ID, name, and budget
+     - Group ID, name, budget, and currency
      - Participants with usernames, passwords, and names
      - Exclusion rules (who cannot be assigned to whom)
    - On first run, the app automatically generates Secret Santa assignments per group